 I have seen the DMZ from both sides of Korea.

-For me, it’s how I wanted to see it and understand it – from the TWO viewing points in Panmunjom.
+For me, it’s how I wanted to see and understand it – from the TWO viewing points in Panmunjom.
 I stood on the North Korean side in November 2012, and in South Korea a year later.

 However, despite the viewing lines being only meters away from each other and the room you enter being the same one, they were both very different experiences.